Meet Our Staff

 Peter Veldman, M.D.

 Dr. Veldman received his BA from the University of Pennsylvania and his medical training at the University Of Pennsylvania School of Medicine.
 He then completed a residency in ophthalmology at the Harvard Medical School Department of Ophthalmology, after which he completed an additional year at Harvard as the Ophthalmology Chief Resident and Director of Trauma Services.
 Dr. Veldman was then a Cornea Fellow at the Devers Eye Institute in Portland, Oregon.
-After completing fellowship, Dr Veldman returned to Boston where he is a full-time member of the Cornea and Refractive Surgery Service at Massachusetts Eye and Ear, with specialized focus in lamellar corneal transplantation.
-In addition to his clinical practice, Dr Veldman serves as Associate Director of both the Harvard Ophthalmology Residency Program as well as the Cornea Fellowship at Mass Eye and Ear.
+After completing fellowship, Dr Veldman returned to Boston where as a full-time member of the Cornea and Refractive Surgery Service at Massachusetts Eye and Ear, with specialized focus in lamellar corneal transplantation.
+In 2017, Dr. Veldman joined the faculty of the University of Chicago Department of Ophthalmology.
 Dr Veldman collaborates closely with Lions VisionGift, particularly with respect to the laboratory validation and clinical implementation of the S-Stamp for DMEK.